jspsych/jsPsych/docs/reference/jspsych-pluginAPI.md

 #### Description

 Method that belongs to the AudioPlayer class.
-Removes an event listener from the audio buffer held by the AudioPlayer class instance.
+Removes an event listener from the media Element that corresponds to the AudioPlayer class instance.

 #### Example